christianebacani/Roadmap/README.md

 6. **Subquery (Anti Joins).sql**, **Subquery (Semi Joins)**, **Subquery using Select Keyword.sql**, **Subquery using Where Keyword.sql**, **Subquery using Multiple From Clause and Where Keyword**

    I built a project using `Semi Joins` and `Anti Joins` in `Subquery`.
 You can export this script and run it into your Integrated Development Environment.
 I also built projects related to `Subquery` using `WHERE` keyword, `SELECT` keyword, `FROM` keyword and compare it to a traditional joins.

+### Relational Databases in SQL
+   1. **Data Migration.sql**

+      Simple manual data migration scrape from the Indeed Website for Data Engineering Job Post.
+Using `INSERT INTO` and some `CREATE TABLE` DDL for defining the object structure of the target and original source.

+   2. **Attribute Constraints.sql**

+      I built a simple project using `Fine Granularity with Time Based Features` Relational Data Structure.
+For employee tracking.
+Using `Serial` Datatype for Incrementing `record_id` and Convert `serial_number` to `serial_code` with `BINARY` Data Type using `CONVERT` function

 ## Contact